Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Introduction

 Such a ``needle in a haystack" problem is generic to quantum sensing: issues of similar nature arise in the context of dark matter search, identifying nuclear transitions and electronic transitions in superheavy elements or molecular ions \cite{Backes2021,Tiedau2024,Peik2005,wolf_non-destructive_2016}.
-Speeding up the spectroscopy while maintaning high level of detection confidence often presents the main challenge.
-A well-known way to substantially enhance the detection efficiency is to employ squeezing in the detection protocol \cite{Schulte2018,zheng2016acceleratingdarkmatteraxionsearches}.
-However, using squeezed or other engineered quantum states typically makes the protocol more fragile due to inherent susceptibility of these states to background noise, heating and SPAM (State Preparation and Measurement) errors.
-Understanding the nontrivial interplay between these effects is thus crucial to profit from squeezing and to reduce the scan times in a realistic experimental environment.
+Speeding up the spectroscopy while maintaining a high level of detection confidence often presents the main challenge.
+A well-known way to substantially enhance the detection efficiency is to employ squeezing in the detection protocol \cite{Schulte2018,zheng2016acceleratingdarkmatteraxionsearches,malia_free_2020,mao_quantum-enhanced_2023}.
+However, using squeezed or other engineered quantum states typically makes the protocol more fragile due to the inherent susceptibility of these states to background noise, heating and SPAM (State Preparation and Measurement) errors.
+Understanding the nontrivial interplay between these effects is thus crucial to benefit from squeezing and to reduce the search times in a realistic experimental environment.